Glossary Of Terms And Services

 Petitions (Articulation) - See Articulation Petition.

 Petitions (Department-Initiated) - Requests for exception to specific degree requirements are generated in schools and departments.
-Most requests will be forwarded by the advisor to CAPP, through the Petition Services Unit in the Registrar One-Stop Center (Trojan Hall 101).
+Most requests will be forwarded by the advisor to CAPP, through the Petition Services Unit in the Registrar One-Stop Center located in the JHH lobby.
 Some exceptions are made by the dean of the school and are recorded in the student exception process by the academic department.
 See Academic Review.

 Petitions (Registration-Related) - Requests for exceptions to published registration procedures and enrollment deadlines.
-Such requests are generated in the Petition Services Unit in the Registrar One-Stop Center (Trojan Hall 101) and reviewed by the university registrar.
+Such requests are generated in the Petition Services Unit in the Registrar One-Stop Center (located in the JHH lobby) and reviewed by the university registrar.
 Requests denied by the registrar are referred to a faculty panel for review.
 Any request to change the official registration for a semester retroactively must be submitted within 24 months of the end of the semester in question.
 The 24-month period starts with the last day of final examinations for the semester in question.
 If appropriate, the time limit can be waived by the dean of the academic unit in which the student is seeking a degree.
 There is a $150 processing fee for all registration-related petitions, regardless of the outcome.

 Placement Examinations - See Examinations (Placement).